kamilali/MedPose/README.md

-# Faster R-CNN and Mask R-CNN in PyTorch 1.0
+# Faster R-CNN and Mask R-CNN in PyTorch 1.0 (with modification to include MedPose)

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models using PyTorch 1.0.